vanelsberg/APKautobuild/README.md

     chmod u+x build_APK.sh     # Make the script executable

-    ./build_APK.sh --clean     # Run the script to build from scratch ./build_APK.sh             # Run the script to rebuild using previous build result
+    ./build_APK.sh --clean     # Run the script to build from scratch ./build_APK.sh --rebuild   # Run the script to build with new/updated code from Git ./build_APK.sh             # Run the script to rebuild using previous build result

 **You will find the build output in the location __data__/output**